-The log structure at 12520 Catoctin Furnace Road has been a dwelling for more than 200 years and is one of the original worker houses built for the iron furnace workers.
-The "A" roof was tinned over shingle.
-The square, roughly hewn logs are covered with wooden siding.
+The log structure at 12602 Catoctin Furnace Road has been a dwelling for more than 200 years and is one of the original worker houses built for the iron furnace workers.
+The "A" roof was tinned over shingle and is now sheathed in asphalt shingles.
+The square, roughly hewn logs are covered with white vinyl siding.

-The exact construction date of the Reed-Stitely log house is unknown, but it is assumed that it was constructed ca. 1820 when the new owner, John Brien, built many dwellings for workers.
-In the future, dendrochronology research may provide a more accurate date of construction.
+The exact construction date of the Hoke log house is unknown, but it is assumed that it was constructed ca. 1820 when the new owner, John Brien, built many dwellings for workers.
+Planned dendrochronology research may provide a more accurate date of construction.